Girmay out of Giro after eye injury caused by prosecco cork - NewsBreak

 JESI, Italy — (AP) — An accident with a prosecco cork while celebrating his historic stage victory at the Giro d’Italia forced Biniam Girmay to pull out of the race on Wednesday.

-Medical tests revealed a haemorrhage in his eye and the team doctor said it was “strongly recommended" he avoid physical activity.

-“The news about the incident felt like a cold shower,” said Girmay's team director, Valerio Piva.
-"It is of course a pity to lose an element like Biniam, but the advice of the medical team is clear and the health of Biniam is our priority.”

-The 22-year-old Girmay still celebrated with his Intermarché-Wanty-Gobert Matériaux teammates when he returned from the hospital.
+The 22-year-old Girmay celebrated with his Intermarché-Wanty-Gobert Matériaux teammates when he returned from the hospital.

 "When I arrived after the hospital, the bad moment, I enjoy a bit with my teammates, the staff, everybody," Girmay said in a video on his team's social media channel.
 "I'm also happy now.
 I was a bit sad about what happened with the champagne but when I come back to the hotel they were super happy also.